D3vil0p3r/OpenPasswordFilter/README.md

 ```
 If the service fails to start, it's likely an error ingesting the wordlists, and the line number of the problem entry will be written to the Application event log.

-Or you can skip all this and use one of the installers:

-TODO

-If all has gone well, reboot your DC and test by using the normal GUI password reset function to choose a password that is on your forbidden list.
+If all has gone well, reboot your Domain Controller and test by using the normal GUI password reset function to choose a password that is on your forbidden list.